October, 2020

 Travelling to London for an extended work stay can be daunting.
-Our team at Doctor in the House believe that one of the best things you can do to feel comfortable in “The Big Smoke” is to choose the great accommodation.
+Our team at Doctor in the House believe that one of the best things you can do to feel comfortable in “The Big Smoke” is to choose great accommodation.
 We’ve put together a list of tips to help you begin your search for accommodation in London.

 Think of London as a cluster of small towns joined together, making one big city.
-First things first, London is big, very big and has a population more than 9 million.
+London is very big and has a population more than 9 million.
 Coming to terms with the gargantuan nature of London can be tricky, however, we’ve found that breaking the city down into smaller parts can be very helpful.
 After all Greater London has 32 boroughs, and in those boroughs there can be numerous small town centres with their own tube or train stations, high streets and even cultures...

 Our Hosts sit at the very heart of Doctor in the House!
 We’ve been working with our Hosts for over 30 years, some have been with us for as long as 15 years, which is why we like to think of our Hosts as a family and why joining our family is so important to us.